Context in Chloé Fall/Winter 2026

 These moments punctuate the otherwise muted palette, drawing attention to key pieces without overwhelming the collection’s overall softness.

-Unlike some recent runway seasons where color becomes the central theme, Kamali uses it sparingly—almost as punctuation within a larger narrative.
+Unlike recent seasons where color dominates, Kamali uses it sparingly — almost as punctuation within a larger narrative.

 Five Key Looks